Bash-it/bash-it/docs/themes-list/oh-my-posh.rst

 It is beyond the scope of bash-it to install and manage oh-my-posh, this theme is here just to make sure your OMP setup doesn't clash with other bash-it themes.
-Once installed, OMP will load a default OMP theme (powerlevel10k_rainbow), which you can then customize or override.
+Once installed, OMP will load a default OMP theme (jandedobbeleer), which you can then customize or override.

 Note: Nerd Fonts are highly recommended, as most of the themes are graphic candies.